Training Day (The Office): Production

 "Training Day" marked Will Ferrell's first of four appearances on The Office.

 The episode was written by co-executive producer Daniel Chun, his fourth writing credit of the series.
 It was directed by then-showrunner Paul Lieberstein, his sixth directing credit of the series.
 The episode marked the first appearance of Will Ferrell's four-episode arc on the series and is also one of series star Carell's last episodes as a regular on the series.
 Ferrell signed on to appear in Steve Carell's final three episodes, and the first episode without Carell, "The Inner Circle", to make Carell's transition easier.
 Carell had decided to leave the series, because "I just think it's time...
 I want to fulfill my contract.
 When I first signed on I had a contract for seven seasons, and this coming year is my seventh.
 I just thought it was time for my character to go".
 Ferrell initially called the producers and offered to appear in Carell's last season, because he is "a fan and wanted to commemorate Carell’s swan song".
-He had previously starred alongside Carell, in the 2004 film, Anchorman: The Legend of Ron Burgundy.
+He had previously starred alongside Carell in the 2004 film Anchorman: The Legend of Ron Burgundy.

 The Season Seven DVD contains a number of deleted scenes from this episode.
 The cut scenes include a sequence in which Michael and Deangelo discuss cancer jokes and the 2010 film Megamind—an animated film that featured the voice of Ferrell—while drinking vodka, shots of Michael and Deangelo discussing their enjoyment for coffee, and Dwight attempting to appease his new boss.
+The Seasons 6-9 boxed set omits the deleted scene compilation and instead has a "Producer's Extended Cut" of the episode.
+This cut leaves out both some scenes that were in the broadcast cut and some of the scenes which appear in the Season Seven DVD deleted scenes (such as the discussion of Megamind), and includes some scenes which appear in neither source, such as a scene where Michael tries to embarrass Deangelo by showing the staff a photo of him when he was overweight, only for Deangelo to inspire the staff with the story of how he lost weight.